brandur/sorg/content/nanoglyphs-drafts/046-yaml.md

 I'm always late to the game when it comes to these things, but it's my "wow, this technology is amazing" phase right now.
 Located on a remote island in the middle of the Pacific and getting 50 mbps up / 9.25 mbps down.
 That's as good as Comcast can do in the middle of downtown Seattle, 100 meters from the offices of some of the largest tech companies on Earth.

 I don't know if it's actually a good thing.
 I can send this newsletter, which is good, but the locals (and a few westerners too) huddle underneath the Starlink antenna like the life-giving warmth of a hearth, their faces glued to TikTok/Instagram Reels/YouTube Shorts ~55 minutes out of every hour.
 They enjoy this arrested, vegetative state like any drug user enjoys their high, but it's tragic to watch.
-On warm, otherwise peaceful evenings, the sound of TikTok on speakerphone and ear-shattering iPhone _¡DING!s_ ring out over the water.
+On warm, otherwise peaceful evenings, the sound of TikTok on speakerphone and ear-shattering iPhone _¡DINGs!_ ring out over the water.

 Today: Kubernetes, Komodo.